drmanalo/ido/README.md

 You can now visit your site at http://localhost:8000/.

 Admin interface is available at http://localhost:8000/admin/.
-Use the superuser created in step three of the commands above.
+Use the username/password you setup using `createsuperuser` command.

 ## TODO
 ```commandline